-During the prior year, in the animal healthcare segment, the Group had a single customer who owed £570,382.
-A change in the distribution model means that the debt is now allocated amongst multiple customers, thereby reducing the credit risk.
+In the animal healthcare segment, the distribution model means that the debt is allocated amongst multiple customers, thereby reducing the credit risk.
 In the hospital infection control segment, the credit risk is lessened due to the large number of customers.
 However, these are predominantly situated within a single market, healthcare.